pardeepkakash2/study/driver/opensource/kthread/readme.txt

 difference between API (Application Programming Interface) and system call? what is the size of pid_t, uid_t, and gid_t?

+what is a real time priority and how to set it?
+	"Processes scheduled under one of the real-time policies (SCHED_FIFO, SCHED_RR) have a sched_priority value in the range 1 (low) to 99 (high)." nice value vs priority? how to change the kernel thread priority? schedule a kernel thread on a spacific core? disable a kernel core? set the affinity of kernel processor?

 What is Monolithic Kernel?
 monolithic kernel operating system as a single large static binary file process running entirely in a single address space.
 Basic OS services such as process management, memory management, interrupt handling, IO communication, file system, device drivers, networking, etc all run in kernel space.